Algorithmically Fair Maximization of Multiple Submodular Objective Functions and Implications to Constrained Fair Division: Preliminaries

 In the next sections, we show that very simple greedy policies in Protocol \ref{alg:MRR} can guarantee value of at least $\optm_i / \Theta(n +p_i)$ to any agent $i\in[n]$ who follows them.
-This fact implies novel results in constrained fair division but also allows for a randomized protocol where the corresponding ex-ante guarantees are in terms of $\opt_i$ instead.
+This fact implies novel \efo-type results in constrained fair division but also allows for a randomized protocol where the corresponding ex-ante worst-case guarantees are in terms of $\opt_i$ instead.
+Furthermore, it allows us to go beyond worst-case analysis and obtain much stronger guarantees for $(\Omega(n), O(1))$-robust instances that are almost best-possible in polynomial time.
+The approach of these latter results can lead to solid \textit{maximin share} guarantees with small modifications to Protocol \ref{alg:MRR} and to the greedy policies.